 Karen's unique specialty is with AAP's.
 She works with clients to develop AAP's and implement the various obligations required under applicable regulations.
 Karen also provides routine advice and counsel to corporate clients as to AAP requirements and represents clients during OFCCP audits.
 Karen also assists companies with implementation of applicant tracking programs and impact ratio analysis.

 In addition, Karen has presented seminars on employment law to industrial organizations, employer associations, Chambers of Commerce, and other groups.
-She is on the Board of Directors for the Spartanburg Development Association.
+She is on the Board of Directors for the Upstate Employers Network.
 Karen was a member of the North Carolina Central University Law Review from 1989 until 1991.

 - Challenged OFCCP's jurisdiction on behalf of health care entity, utility company, and other service provider